Avnerus/ma_thesis/thesis.md

 ~~~~~~~

 ## Rust web socket server
 Rust is a relatively new yet highly mature programming language with a rapidly growing community.
-It was started at Mozilla research ^[https://www.rust-lang.org/] as part of an effort to build faster and safer internet browser foundations and has since then been adopted by the community with at least 9 dedicated conferences in 2019 ^[https://blog.rust-lang.org/2019/05/20/The-2019-Rust-Event-Lineup.html].
-Rust focuses on memory safety and concurrency without a performance overhead as well as on interoperability and portability, making it a prefect candidate for embedded hardware applications ^[https://www.rust-lang.org/what/embedded].
+It was started at Mozilla research ^[https://www.rust-lang.org/] as part of an effort to build faster and safer internet browser foundations and has since then been adopted by the community with at least nine dedicated conferences in 2019 ^[https://blog.rust-lang.org/2019/05/20/The-2019-Rust-Event-Lineup.html].
+Rust focuses on memory safety and concurrency without a performance overhead as well as on interoperability and portability, making it a perfect candidate for embedded hardware applications ^[https://www.rust-lang.org/what/embedded].

 ### Thread overview

 In HITODAMA, the Rust web server is at the center, mediating between the hardware, software and the network. [@Fig:rust-threads] displays an overview of the simultaneous threads running on the server core.
-In rust, the threads communicate safely and asynchronously through _channels_, passing data messages from one thread to another rather than sharing a piece of memory which could pose issues such as race conditions and dereferenced variables.
+In Rust, the threads communicate safely and asynchronously through _channels_, passing data messages from one thread to another rather than sharing a piece of memory which could pose issues such as race conditions and dereferenced variables.
 However, data of the web socket client state is still shared between threads, using Rust's builtin mutex locks that force the developer to work safely with shared data.
 In the future, the shared state could be removed and replaced by an immutable state that passes between threads.

 ![Rust server: thread overview.
 The rust server simultaneously listens to connections through web socket and to data coming from the serial port that is the bridge to the hardware interface.](images/rust-threads.jpg){#fig:rust-threads width=100%}

 ### Binary protocol
-A simple binary protocol was implemented for passing messages between the controller, robot and hardware. [@Tbl:rust-protocol] describes the message types, formats and functionality.
-When communicating through the serial port, the special characters '>' and '<' are used to signal the start and end of transmissions, this is due to the serial protocol's lacking reliability in comparison to web socket messages.
+We implemented a simple binary protocol for passing messages between the controller, robot, and hardware. [@Tbl:rust-protocol] describes the message types, formats, and functionality.
+When communicating through the serial port, the special characters '>' and '<' are used to signal the start and end of transmissions; this is due to the serial protocol's lacking reliability in comparison to web socket messages.
 It is worth noting that authentication and authorization security has not yet been implemented on the protocol, and would be required feature for further development.
-Nevertheless the web socket server supports end to end encryption by making sure all messages are channeled through NGINX^[https://www.nginx.com/] proxy's SSL module.
+Nevertheless, the web socket server supports end-to-end encryption by making sure all messages are channeled through NGINX^[https://www.nginx.com/] proxy's SSL module.
 In addition to message passing, the server also sends a JSON formatted state object to all clients when changes in the server state occur, such as client registration and disconnection.

 +---------------------------+--------------------------------+---------------------------------------+
 | Source                    | Format                         | Function                              |